codefori/vscode-ibmi/docs/api/extending.md

   }
 ```

-### Temporary library

-Please remember that you cannot use `QTEMP` between commands since each command runs in a new job.
-Please refer to `instance.getConfig().tempLibrary` for a temporary library.

 ### Running commands with the user library list

 Code for IBM i ships a command that can be used by an extension to execute a remote command on the IBM i: `code-for-ibmi.runCommand`.